 Kiddy slide reconstruction and light tower

-Red drop slide from end of pier
+Red drop slide from the end of the pier

 Duck paddle boat